Royal Ballet rising star Francesca Hayward wins fans as Juliet

 Hayward appears on stage in "The Nutcracker" next month and in Frederick Ashton's "Rhapsody" in January.

-"I've never remembered suddenly realising this (becoming a ballerina) is what I'm going to do," she said.
+"I've never remembered suddenly realizing this (becoming a ballerina) is what I'm going to do," she said.

 "I just started and never stopped."